JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Alternatively.md

 The revelators must have known that similar things could happen with the interpretation of materials contained in _The Urantia Book_.
 One possible way to avoid fundamentalism dominating the future course of events with the book was simply to sometimes take the mandate literally, and use the human source materials exactly as they were written.

-That we must reflect deeply on how we think about _The Urantia Book_ is indicated by: "Revelation is evolutionary but always progressive....If revelation is to exalt and upstep the religions of evolution...(it) must portray teachings not too far removed from the **thoughts and reactions of the age** in which they are presented....Always must the religion of revelation be limited by man's **capacity of receptivity.**" ([UB 92:4.1](/en/The_Urantia_Book/92#p4_1))
+That we must reflect deeply on how we think about _The Urantia Book_ is indicated by: "Revelation is evolutionary but always progressive....If revelation is to exalt and upstep the religions of evolution...(it) must portray teachings not too far removed from the **thoughts and reactions of the age** in which they are presented....Always must the religion of revelation be limited by man's **capacity of receptivity.**" (<a id="a45_422"></a>[UB 92:4.1](/en/The_Urantia_Book/92#p4_1))

 We must also beware of possible changes to the meaning of words during the evolution of language.
 For example, the word "cosmology" is used in the book in a quite different way from its current usage, and in a way that drastically changes the meaning of many statements in which it occurs.